christa-ux/SilverSmiles/README.md

  <img src="photos/user personas/userPersona3.png"/>
  </p>

+ #### Why did we chose those personas?

+Isabelle, Marie, and Jaques are the personas chosen for SilverSmiles because they represent a wide range of the elderly, each with their own goals and needs that align with the mission of the project.
+The development team uses these personas to understand users’s needs, goals, and experiences.
+Thus, enabling the team to design an app that caters to user needs and is user-centric.
+SilverSmiles can ensure accessibility and inclusivity with benefits to a diverse range of elderly users by focusing on these personas.

  ## Color Palette
 In designing our app, SilverSmiles, tailored for the elderly, we prioritized a color palette that enhances visibility, readability, and emotional well-being.
 We meticulously chose our colors based on a <a href="https://eldertech.org/color-in-designing-technology-for-seniors/#:~:text=Navy%20blue%2C%20sky%20blue%2C%20and%20aquamarine%20are%20particular,Blue%20can%20reduce%20mental%20excitability%20and%20help%20concentration" target="_blank"> past research</a> involving elderly participants, aiming to identify color preferences among our target demographic.